by Steve Wilson

 Whether they are toddlers or teenagers, kids can learn a lot from our stories.
 And family stories are free.
 No books to buy, no subscriptions to renew; they can be told anywhere, anytime.
 Your stories can be given away without having to give them up.
 And, best of all, your children can keep them and cherish them for a lifetime.

 Just Be a Family Storyteller.
 Just Be DAD.

-Steve Wilson serves as Chief Financial Officer at the National Center for Fathering.
+Steve Wilson is a former staff member at the National Center for Fathering.
 Steve has coordinated fathering seminars, worked with local volunteer teams and worked with leaders in both Ukraine and Poland to help establish fathering movements in those countries.
 Steve and his wife Michelle have four children and live in the Kansas City area.